 A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
 This review of AirSwap.io consists of four parts: general information, fees, deposit methods and security.

 AirSwap.io is yet another decentralized exchange.
 When you hear “AirSwap” in the cryptocurrency industry, it probably most often refers to the AirSwap-token.
-The AirSwap Token has a market cap of USD 14 million at the date of writing this review (18 October 2018) and its rank is 280.
+But back to the AirSwap.io-exchange.

 Decentralized exchanges do not require a third party to store your funds, instead, you are always directly in control of your coins and you conduct transactions directly with whoever wants to buy or sell your coins.
 Decentralized exchanges normally do not require you to give out personal information either.
 This makes it possible to create an account and right away be able to start trading.
 The servers of decentralized exchanges spread out across the globe leading to a lower risk of server downtime.
 However, decentralized exchanges as opposed to regular top crypto exchanges normally have an order book with lower liquidity than the regular top crypto exchanges.